siddhant2508/YOUTUBE_DATA_ANALYSIS./README.md

 Businesses, advertisers, and content creators often lack clear insights into:
 - Which content categories are trending
 - Who the top-performing creators are
-- Regional audience preferences
-- How engagement metrics (views, likes, comments) correlate
+- How engagement metrics (views, likes) correlate

 Without these insights, decision-makers risk missing trends, misallocating ad budgets, and creating less impactful content.